Smaug123/WoofWare.KnuthPlass/README.md

 not crossed the doors of one for twenty years.
 But he had an approved tolerance for others; sometimes wondering, almost with envy, at the high pressure of spirits involved in their misdeeds; and in any extremity inclined to help rather than to reprove.
-“I incline to Cain's heresy,” he used to say quaintly: “I let my brother go to the devil in his own way.”
+“I incline to Cain’s heresy,” he used to say quaintly: “I let my brother go to the devil in his own way.”
 In this character, it was frequently his fortune to be the last reputable acquaintance and the last good influence in the lives of downgoing men.
 And to such as these, so long as they came about his